Advancing Child Equity

 Many childcare centers remain open across the state in order to care for at-risk child populations and the children of essential workers, 1 in 3 (4.6 million) of whom are immigrants.
 The spread of anti-immigrant policies has continued since COVID-19 began.
 Even before the pandemic, these policy shifts made immigrant families increasingly wary of utilizing essential public services and programs, including early childhood programs.
 Senator Hurtado continues to champion SB 959, which seeks to protect immigrant families by extending “safe space” policies to early childhood care and learning spaces in order to protect the safety, privacy, and wellbeing of young children and their families both during and after COVID-19.

 TCP will continue to advance support for the policy, despite the limitations of the legislature.

 The current hostile federal immigration climate has had detrimental effects on children in immigrant families, as our report, Healthy Mind, Healthy Future outlines.
 Additionally, the environment has negatively impacted the healthy development of California’s children ages 0-5 and the early childhood workers who serve them.
 Read our recent report to learn more.

 SB 959 (Hurtado) will support immigrant families with young children by expanding California’s “safe spaces” protections to early child development centers and early learning centers.
 This bill is an expansion of existing law, AB 699 (O’Donnell), which requires K-12 schools to create safe spaces for immigrant students.

-Check out our to learn more about AB 699 and TCP’s work to support safe and welcoming schools for all students!
+Check out our All In For Safe Schools site to learn more about AB 699 and TCP’s work to support safe and welcoming schools for all students!